 One day, I decided to start a blog post series in which I critique the popular story webcomic Homestuck as I read all the way through it for the third time.
 By critique, I meant that I would mostly review and discuss the stuff in it, but not really negatively, since I’m a pretty big fan of Homestuck.
 However, as I progressed through my re-read, the posts grew to be in-depth commentary on the comic, to the point where I wish I posted that way the entire time.
-You can start reading from the beginning, but my early posts kind of don’t have all that much substance; my current posting style started at post 28, the beginning of Act 5 Act 2, which may be a good starting point (see links below).
-I am currently in the process of fixing this problem by rewriting my first 27 posts, I’m uncertain if I plan on finishing that.
+That said, over the years I’ve been faced with the truth that my Homestuck blog posts have evolved over time, both the writing style and the opinions I express, and while I had at one point started a project to rewrite the first 27 posts, I’m uncertain if I plan on finishing that.
 My Homestuck blog post series began in September 2015, and after numerous pauses and burnouts, I plan to conclude it in September 2021.
 The post series is meant for people who have read Homestuck in its entirety, because the posts will contain spoilers for stuff that happens later.